sisoe24/Nuke-Tools/README.md

   - When used locally (same machine), the extension requires no configuration, but running NukeServerSocket inside Nuke.
   - Connect to a Nuke instance on a different computer in the same network.
   - BlinkScript support.
-- Nuke Python Stubs for an auto-complete feature.
+- Nuke/Hiero python stubs for auto-complete suggestions.
 - Syntax color for `.nk` and `.gizmo` files.
 - PySide2 plugin template.
 - Commands for executing Nuke instances via the terminal with default or optional arguments.